My last podcast episode gave you 5 surefire reasons to start a podcast.

 (Raise your hand if you know this to be true!)
 In fact, you’re probably doing something else right now while listening to this- like maybe balancing your checkbook, or checking your email.

 Let’s face it: multitasking is the key to getting so much done with so little time available.

 Listening to audio is still a favorite for many people.
 With the availability of audiobooks, it’s never been easier to download the audio to our portable mp3 devices and smartphones so that we can enjoy listening to our favorite content while on the go.

 Just think: if smartphone users are prone to listen to music or news or audiobooks on their devices, it’s a pretty good guess on my part that downloading a podcast is only one step away.

 You’ll encounter new opportunities and possibilities as a result of your podcast.

-With a podcast, you’re more likely to be invited as a guest speaker on another podcast or other venue, speak with guest interviewees you wouldn’t otherwise have had the opportunity to, and develop business relationships and even form lucrative contracts had it not been for your podcast.
+With a podcast, you’re more likely to be invited as a guest speaker on another podcast or other venue, speak with guest interviewees you wouldn’t otherwise have had the opportunity to, develop business relationships and even form lucrative contracts had it not been for your podcast.

 Somehow just having a podcast puts you in a category that allows people to step back and assess your content on a deeper level.

 You make more meaningful connections as your listeners engage with your voice and connect your podcast with your blog and other projects.
-For this reason I think there is a certain level of respect you might ascertain as a result of owning a podcast, and many times it could lead to open doors and opportunities for your business.
+For this reason, I think there is a certain level of respect you might ascertain as a result of owning a podcast, and many times it could lead to open doors and opportunities for your business.